iljapanic/iljapanic-me/index.md

 title: About
 ---

-My name is Ilja Panic.
-I'm a designer and technologist from Prague currently based in Barcelona.
+My name is Ilja, I'm a designer and technologist from Prague currently based in Barcelona.

 I'm an avid student of emerging technologies and its role in society.
-I research a wide range of themes revolving around ubiquitous computing, information design, human-computer interaction, computational ethics, information behaviour.

-I run a solo company specialising in Web development and advising clients with their UX strategy.
+I research a wide range of themes related to ubiquitous computing, information design, human-computer interaction, computational ethics, and information behaviour.
+I also run a solo company specialising in Web development and advising clients with their UX strategy.

 I love coffee, books and vinyl.